theo333/getgiphy/README.md

 - [React Ion Icons](https://zamarrowski.github.io/react-ionicons/)
 - Eslint
 - Prettier
-- local storage - to persist Favorites on hard refresh
+- Local storage - to persist Favorites on hard refresh.
+Database seemed to be overkill for this use case.

 ### Developer Notes

+- Styling
+  - BEM
 - Accessibility Features (?)
 - SEO